rythm01/RAG_Bot/README.md

 RAG Chatbot: `streamlit run Rag.py`
 ```

-### Note: Create API TOKEn from hugging face and add it in .env file with key HUGGINGFACEHUB_API_TOKEN
+### Note: Create API TOKEN from hugging face and add it in .env file with key HUGGINGFACEHUB_API_TOKEN